nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 #### Attachment.creation ####
 This is an optional field but if supplied:
-- must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime)
+- MUST be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime)

 #### DocumentReference.Status ####